-* each food parcels distributed as part of the UK Coronavirus Appeal contain: fresh fruits and vegetables, rice, cereal, tinned beans, tinned vegetables, tinned fish, lentils, long-life milk, pasta, tinned fruit, toiletries, nappies, baby milk (if required)
+* each food parcel distributed as part of the UK Coronavirus Appeal contains: fresh fruits and vegetables, rice, cereal, tinned beans, tinned vegetables, tinned fish, lentils, long-life milk, pasta, tinned fruit, toiletries, nappies, baby milk (if required)

 The World Health Organization (WHO) has declared the Coronavirus outbreak a global pandemic.

-According to the World Health Organisation, as of 4 April 2020, 1,051,635 people have tested positive for coronavirus globally, and 56,985 people have sadly died.
+According to the WHO, as of 19 May 2020, there are over 4.7 million confirmed cases of coronavirus globally, and over 216,000 people have sadly died.

 Across the globe in Africa, Asia, Europe and further afield, communities are at high risk of contracting COVID-19.

-According to the UK Government’s figures, as of 4 April 2020, 183,190 people have been tested in the UK.
-However, of those tested, 41,903 were confirmed positive, and 4,313 people who tested positive for Coronavirus (COVID-19) have sadly died.
+According to the UK Government’s figures, as of 19 May 2020, over one million people have been tested for Coronavirus in the UK.
+However, of those tested, 248,818 were confirmed positive.
+35,341 people who tested positive for Coronavirus (COVID-19) have sadly died.